Boxing (computer programming): Boxing in Rust

+If the value needs to have shared ownership (e.g. between threads), one can use Arc, which represents a reference-counted, heap-allocated value.
+This is similar to std::shared_ptr in C++.

 Type helpers

 Modern Object Pascal has yet another way to perform operations on simple types, close to boxing, called type helpers in FreePascal or record helpers in Delphi and FreePascal in Delphi mode.

 The dialects mentioned are Object Pascal compile-to-native languages, and so miss some of the features that C# and Java can implement.
 Notably run-time type inference on strongly typed variables.

 But the feature is related to boxing.